Trace forms on the cyclotomic Hecke algebras and cocenters of the cyclotomic Schur algebras: Introduction

 The paper is organized as follows.
 In Section 2 we shall recall some basic definitions, properties and combinatorial notations for the cyclotomic Hecke algebras of type $A$ and the corresponding cyclotomic Schur algebras.
 In Section 3 we study the symmetrizing form on the unified presentation of the cyclotomic Hecke algebras $\HH_{n,R}$ of type $A$.
-Our first main result is to give a unified trace function (see Definition \ref{trace}) $\tau_R$ on $\HH_{n,R}$ and use the monomial basis theory of $\HH_{n,\K}$ to show that it gives a non-degenerate symmetrizing form on $\HH_{n,R}$, see Theorem \ref{mainthm01} and \ref{mainthm11}.
+Our first main result Theorem \ref{mainthm11} gives a unified definition (Definition \ref{trace}) of the symmetrizing form $\tau_R$ on $\HH_{n,R}$.
+We use the seminormal basis theory of $\HH_{n,\K}$ to give a new proof that $\HH_{n,R}$ is a symmetric algebra.
 As an application, we show in Proposition \ref{keylem22} that the two quasi-idempotents $z_\blam T_{w_{\blam'}}, z_\bmu T_{w_{\bmu'}}$ are $K$-linearly dependent in the cocenter $\Tr(\HH_{n,K})$ if and only if $\blam$ and $\bmu$ are in the same block of $\HH_{n,K}$.
-Our second main result Theorem \ref{mainthm22} of this paper is given in Section 4, where we use the unified symmetrizing form obtained in Theorem \ref{mainthm11} and the distinguished cellular basis of $\HH_{n,K}$ introduced in \cite[Theorem 6.2]{HuMathas:SeminormalQuiver} to construct a pair of the dual bases of $\HH_{n,K}$.
+Our second main result Theorem \ref{mainthm22} of this paper is given in Section 4, where we use the unified symmetrizing form obtained in Theorem \ref{mainthm11} and the distinguished cellular basis of $\HH_{n,K}$ introduced in \cite{HuMathas:SeminormalQuiver} to construct a pair of the dual bases of $\HH_{n,K}$.
 In Section 5 we use the seminormal basis theory for the cyclotomic Schur algebras $S_{n,K}$ to study the cocenter (i.e., the $0$th Hochschild homology) $\Tr(S_{n,K})=S_{n,K}/[S_{n,K},S_{n,K}]$ of $S_{n,K}$.
 Our third main result Theorem \ref{mainthm33} of this paper gives an explicit basis for the cocenter $\Tr(S_{n,K})$ of the cyclotomic Schur algebra $S_{n,K}$.
-The argument is quite general and actually applies equally well to any quasi-hereditary algebra which has a seminormal basis theory (e.g., Brauer algebras, BMW algebras).
+The argument of the proof is quite general and actually applies equally well to any quasi-hereditary algebra which has s seminormal basis theory (e.g., Brauer algebras, BMW algebras).
 In particular, this implies the cocenter has dimension independent of the ground field $K$, the Hecke parameter $\xi$ and the cyclotomic parameters $Q_1,\cdots,Q_\ell$, and it is stable under base change.
 As an application, we obtain in Corollary \ref{keycor3} an explicit basis for the commutator subspace $[S_{n,K},S_{n,K}]$, and show in Corollary \ref{maincor1} that the commutator subspace is stable under base change too.

 \centerline{Acknowledgements}

 The research was supported by the National Natural Science Foundation of China (No. 12171029).